cjmontgom/state-of-mind/README.md

 #### To-do
  - add SQL store
- - add dateTime, amount of check ins, and average mood to insights
  - add user ID
+ - finish UI with better instructions during journey and better looking insights page
  - add theme file for styling
  - add testing for the front end state?
  - model out the user and have more properties like email and name
  - have a sign up and sign in
- - make it production ready by pointing the server to bundled front end when not in dev mode
+ - make it production ready by pointing the server to bundled front end when not in dev mode etc